pc2/XRT.jl/README.md

 pkg"registry add https://github.com/Mellich/XRT_Registry.jl.git"
 ```

-After that, XRT.jl can be isntalled as usual by calling:
+After that, XRT.jl can be installed as usual by calling:

 ```Julia
 using Pkg